 Respecting Creation

 Faith in ‘sustainable’ growth in all nations has been overly optimistic on behalf of the environment and at the expense of the Majority World.
 Even though the European Union is leading the world on initiatives against global warming, Western consumption is also the main factor behind the global disaster.
 Thus, our nations have a higher moral obligation to act against the crisis and restrict our demands on common goods.
 Consumerism fosters greed.
 Fostering alternative living as disciples of Jesus Christ has always been part of the Lausanne movement.
-Just like health care for generations has been a priority in Christian mission, caring for the health of creation is now pivotal to our priorities.
+Just as health care has been a priority in Christian mission for generations, caring for the health of creation is now pivotal to our priorities.

 Regarding Demography

-Flagging birthrates and aging populations inevitably lead to smaller workforces, the need for millions of migrants, rising costs of sustaining pensions and healthcare for the elderly, and intergenerational tensions as younger generations have to shoulder the burden of the burgeoning generation of pensioners.
+Flagging birthrates and aging populations inevitably lead to smaller workforces, the need for millions of migrant workers and rising costs of sustaining pensions and healthcare for the elderly.
+Intergenerational tensions are inevitable as younger generations will carry the burden of the burgeoning generation of pensioners.
 Will the church provide a model of a truly intergenerational community, where mutual support and mentoring between the generations is an example to the world of God’s new society?

 Lausanne 4 is an opportunity for us all to reflect on these themes in our own circles and to be listening actively to God’s Spirit as to how to rise to these challenges.